Pramod0605/ai-document-presentation-v2/replit.md

 3. Nothing is a "solution" until the user explicitly agrees.
 4. When in doubt, ASK the user - do not proceed with assumptions.
 5. The LLM is the "brain" - timing, durations, and creative decisions come from LLM output, not from post-processing calculations.
+6. **ALL LLM OUTPUTS MUST CONFORM TO `docs/llm_output_requirements.json` OR FAIL** - this is non-negotiable.
+There are NO FALLBACKS.
+Missing required fields = generation failure.
+7. **Player is a DUMB display layer** - it consumes LLM output without modification.
+No duration calculations, no content fallbacks, no graceful degradation.

 ## System Architecture